SAP-System

 You have the following settings for HTTP Request:

-A Payload Format -> Choice between Web Service and Process Integration, Endpiont URL, if necessary activate the Is S/4HANA checkbox -> If your SAP system is an S/4HANA system
+A Payload Format: Choose between Web Service and Process Integration, Endpoint URL, if needed tick the Checkbox Is S/4HANA if your SAP system is S/4HANA.

-B Authentication -> In addition to the already known Username and Password option, you can now add the Client Certificate and Password option:
+B Authentication: In addition to the already known Username and Password option, you have the Client Certificate and Password option.

-• Client Certificate and Password (as shown in the next screenshot)
+• Client Certificate and Password (shown in the next screenshot)

 • Client